 Spraying coach enamel – the basics.

-To apply coach enamel by spraying it will need thinning but only by around 5-10%.
+To apply coach enamel by spraying it will need thinning by around 5-10%.
 There is no hard and fast rule as a number of factors come into play, such as temperature of the paint, the air temperature, size of nozzle and spraying air pressure.

 From a practical point of view, for the first spray of the job, fill the paint reservoir half full and add a small amount of thinner, mix well and spray using around 40psi onto a test piece.